sebgiles/vb-math-function/README.md

 # vb-math-function
-Mathematical function abstraction featuring differentiation, implemented using recursion.
+Mathematical function abstraction featuring symbolic differentiation, implemented using recursion.

 Warning: API and code is in Italian.